gdcooney/blog/src/data/blog/my-first-post.md

 ## How to Create Posts

-1. Create a new `.md` file in the `src/data/blog/` directory
+1. Create a new `.md` file in the `src/data/blog/` directory.
-2. Add the required frontmatter at the top of the file
+2. Add the required frontmatter at the top of the file.
-3. Write your content in Markdown format
+3. Write your content in Markdown format.

 ### Frontmatter Requirements